 What to Look for in an Investment Partner

-Real estate debt investing can offer some pretty impressive benefits.
+Real estate debt investment can offer some pretty impressive benefits.
 However, a lot of the value you’ll see here hinges on the investment partner/platform that you choose.
 You’ll find many different options out there, and they’re far from equal.
-You must know what to look for in a qualified, trusted partner, so we’ll delve into those considerations in this section.
+You must know what to look for in a qualified, trusted real estate debt investment partner, so we’ll delve into those considerations in this section.

 You’ll want to compare the number of loans funded with the firm’s length of time in the industry to get a good feel here.
 There’s nothing technically wrong with choosing a startup, but there’s a lot to be said for the stability and peace of mind that comes from working with an industry veteran.
 Finally, a significant number of loans made over a short period could be a warning sign.